-At Dominican University Yema was on the deans list for all four years of college and graduated a valedictorian.
+At Dominican University I was on the deans list for all four years of college and graduated a valedictorian.
 I also gave the senior class commencement speech :)

 I am a co-founder at YEMA and also a native of Ethiopia.
 I was a refugee in Kenya before I moved to Minnesota at the age of 8.

 I have a bachelor’s degree in Pre-med and Humanities with a minor in Public Health because I passionate about working with vulnerable communities.
 I was once a refugee and I know first hand what having nothing feels like.

 20% of everything you purchase on our website directly goes to orphaned kids in Ethiopia and Kibera slums in Kenya.